 A peer must be online when you take a file out of Archive.
 The thing is that this file will have the "modified" timestamp older than that on other peers.
 If Sync runs, it can detect the file change and upload it to others.
 If it does not run, it will detect the restored file only when rescanning the folder, will compare "modified" timestamp with that from other agents and again move it to Archive as being older.

 You can turn the Archive on and off - this can be done for each folder in the Folder Preferences (Folder options > Preferences).
 It's not advisable though, since Archive make it possible not to re-sync and re-download the files if they're just renamed or moved around.
 See here for more details.
 Also, Archive is a good source to restore files in case of unintentional deletion.

 The 30-day default period in desktops and 1 day on mobiles can be adjusted in Sync Preferences.
 (Sync Preferences > Advanced > Power user preferences > sync_trash_ttl):

 Use the field to configure how long Sync should store old files, for example, "30" will stand for 30 days.
 If sync_trash_ttl (Max Archive file age) is set to zero, Sync will never delete files from the Archive (mind the available disk storage space!).

 You can also set the maximum file size to be versioned by adjusting max_file_size_for_versioning parameter.

 1 stands for 1Mb, so 1000 means that the maximum file size is set to 1000Mb.
-Sync won't be keeping version of files which are bigger than that.
+Sync won't be keeping version of a file which is bigger than that size.

 Please note that the archive of any folder on THIS device receives an old version of a file only if it has been modified by ANOTHER peer.
 In other words, if a remote peer changes a file, its previous version will be placed in the archive on your device, however, should you change a file, its older version will appear in the archives of other peers.
 The files which you delete on the local device, can usually be recovered from the Trash or Recycling bin.